 Where to spot Lolitas in Tokyo?

-If you want to spot some Lolitas, your best bet would be at Takeshita Dori in Harajuku, Tokyo.
+If you want to spot some Lolitas, your best bet would be at Takeshita Street in Harajuku, Tokyo.
 Especially many Lolitas along with other fashionistas of Harajuku meet at Takeshita Street for an event called the “Harajuku Fashion Walk” to flaunt their fashion chops.
 To keep up, check the Twitter Feed @harajuku_fw where they advertise the event dates.

 What do you think about the Lolita Style?
 Would you be willing to try it?
 Let me know in the comments.